wyattmcdonnell/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I trained in systems immunology of the adaptive immune system at Vanderbilt University Medical Center, where I earned my PhD and MSc in microbiology and immunology.
-Currently, I work on the most exciting single-cell chemistry and tools to study T cells and B cells at single-cell resolution at [10x Genomics](https://10xgenomics.com).
+I work on single cell immunotechnology at [10x Genomics](https://10xgenomics.com) and think antibodies are the most fascinating molecules of the most fascinating biological system in existence.